aadeshnpn/Swarms-Interface/viewer/README.md

 ## Execution Flow Overview ##

 # Server #
 The entry point is server.js.
-Run it with `node server.js`.
-If it complains about missing dependencies, run `npm install`.
+Run it with `node server.js` or `npm start`.

 From there, execution proceeds line by line from the top, mostly just getting references to dependencies, setting up some necessary variables, and defining